EESSI/docs/docs/software_testing.md

 #Software testing

 **WARNING: development of the software test suite has only just started and is a work in progress.
-This page describes how the test suite _will_ be designed, but not everything is implemented yet and the design may still change.**
+This page describes how the test suite _will_ be designed, but many things are not implemented yet and the design may still change.**

 ##Description of the software test suite